 "They are not going to be intimidated by us one bit and they shouldn't be ... they've played in big football games and this is a chance for them to make a statement on national TV so we are going to get their best shot," Sumlin said, according to the Associated Press.

 • New Mexico at Hawaii (11:59 p.m.
-ET) isn't the most interesting game on the schedule,
+ET) isn't the most interesting game on the schedule, but it will be the last one of the day, allowing night owls to see the miracle Bob Davie has performed.

 The Lobos won three games combined in the past three seasons.
 Mike Locksley was fired four games into last season, and in the offseason Davie was hired.
 During spring practice Davie was surprised at how depleted the roster was, and sounded like he was preparing Lobos fans for more painful years.
 Instead, New Mexico is 3-3, giving Davie more wins as Lobos coach than Locksley had in two-plus seasons, and has a chance to get above .500 against a struggling 1-4 Hawaii team.
 Notre Dame fans may dismiss him, but the job Davie has done to make the Lobos competitive right away is remarkable.